shuyangsun/git_notes/git_notes.md

 **git commit**
 * Commit current stage, with auto opened text editor for commit messages.
 * -m "Commit Message": Commit with message inline instead of opening text editor.
+* -a: Stage all tracked files on commit.

 **git checkout [commitID]**
 * Checkout a specific commit, working copy will become identical to that commit.
+* -b: Create this branch and check it out.

 **git tag -a [tagID] -m "Message"**
 * Tag current commit with a tagID (shortcut to this commitID, normally version number like v1.0), and a message.